Learning About Words: The Sounds of -ed

 - Explain that while all of the words end in -ed, they have a different ending sound.
-Say, “Some past tense verbs end in the “d” sound, like in the word “walked” or the “ed” sound like in the word “painted” or the “t” sound like in the word “looked” although they are all spelled -ed.”
+Say, “Some past tense verbs end in the 'd' sound, like in the word 'walked,' or the 'ed' sound like in the word 'painted.'
+Or they end in the 't' sound like in the word 'looked,' although they are all spelled '-ed'.”

 - As you go over each word, write it on the board under the headings (t, d, -ed) to follow the sound you hear.

 - Take a moment to explain to your students that sometimes past tense verbs don’t follow the -ed rule.
 You can explain that some verbs are irregular, or follow a different pattern.
-For example, sing becomes sang not singed and run becomes ran, not runed.
+For example, sing becomes sang, not singed, and run becomes ran, not runned.
 You can tell students that one way to tell if a verb follows the irregular pattern is to say the word aloud with an -ed at the end to hear how it sounds.